jgiuffrida/dnd/stranger.md

 - [BDS] = Broke Dumb Shit
 - [I] = Item
 - [POI] = Point of Interest - Normally a town layout/town info
+- [UNIDENTIFIED] = An item we have that has not been identified
+- [TEMPTATION DC X, ROLL Y] = A temptation check that broke has made to determine whether to steal or not

 # Session 1